 When your Xfinity Mobile line exceeds its monthly cellular data usage threshold, speeds are no longer prioritized.

-- Premium Unlimited customers speeds are not reduced.
+- Premium Unlimited: Speeds are not reduced.

 When your next billing cycle starts, your line will be back to full speed.